Claude Code vs Kiro

 Quick Verdict

-Claude Code excels at agentic coding and complex refactoring with a score of 98/100.
+Claude Code focuses on Agentic Coding and Complex Refactoring and scores 98/100 in our independent evaluation.
 Claude Code represents the pinnacle of agentic coding technology.

 Kiro